covidvis/covid19-vis/README.md

 bundle install
 ```

-Now it should be possible to preview changes using jekyll:
+Now it should be possible to preview changes using jekyll (from `website` subdirectory):

 `bundle exec jekyll serve`

-To build without previewing execute the following:
+To build without previewing execute the following (again, from `website` subdirectory):

 `bundle exec jekyll build`

-Or simply run the convenience script:
+Or simply run the convenience script (from the root directory):

 `./scripts/build-web.sh`